 How to Become a Speech Therapist in Indiana

-Online speech-language pathology graduate programs have allowed more individuals than ever to pursue advanced education in communication sciences and disorders.
+Online speech-language pathology graduate programs have allowed more people in Indiana than ever to pursue advanced education in communication sciences and disorders.
 This is ideal, given that the growing demand for therapeutic interventions to address speech, language and swallowing disorders is creating tremendous opportunities for SLPs in schools, clinical practice, telepractice and home health services.
-Statistics from the Indiana Department of Workforce Development tell the story, with the ten-year job growth projection for SLPs in the state at an impressive 27.7 percent.
+The ten-year job growth projection for SLPs in the state is an impressive 31% through 2030.

 Featured Programs: